 Unconference sessions create an opportunity for conference attendees to share ideas, solve problems, and participate in discussions in different ways than we can on the main stage of the conference.

-Anyone can suggest and lead a session on a topic – sessions can be organized around a presentation, a group discussion on a particular problem, or anything in between.
+Anyone can suggest and lead a session on a topic – sessions can be organized as a group discussion on a particular issue, a Q&A, show-and-tell, or anything in between.

 There is no stage in an unconference, and sessions instead focus on small group interaction.

 Whether you have a topic in mind, or a problem you would like to pose to the rest of the community, there is no wrong way to lead an unconference session.
 Good sessions emphasize group participation, however, so if you choose a format that includes a lot of your own ideas or material, be prepared to dial it back and use what you have as a starting point, not as the focal point.

 Here are a few ideas for how to structure an unconf session, borrowed from Scott Berkun’s post on unconference sessions: